 Check out Natasha’s favorite kitchen essentials, gadgets, and cookware!

 - Chicken is cooked when an instant read thermometer indicates it’s 165F in the thickest part.
 It’s the safest and most reliable way to tell if chicken is done or not, and you’re less likely to overcook it this way too!

 - This is the skillet I use.

 - I recommend grating your own parmesan cheese for best results.
 I use my Microplane to easily grate it.

 Substitutions and variations

-- You could throw in a handful of fresh spinach towards the end of the recipe if you want to add some greens.
+- You could throw in a handful of fresh spinach towards the end if you want to add some greens.

 - If using wine instead of chicken broth, go for something dry like sauvignon blanc, pinot grigio, or even chardonnay.